ptchan/Integrated-Circuit-Design-Project3/README.md

 ***Homework # 4***

-Due 2023/12/14, 9:00, Verilog code and report upload to NTUCool, no hardcopy Plagiarism is not allowed.
-10% penalty for each day of delay.

 **Problem Specification**

 Design a circuit with reset that computes the **approximation of the sigmoid function**.
 There are two input signals for the circuit, i.e., i\_x with 8 bits, and a 1-bit i\_in\_valid.
 The i\_x is a fixed-point format with a 1-bit sign, 2-bit integer, and 5-bit fraction.
 The  circuit  contains  two  output  signals,  i.e.,  up  to  16-bit  o\_y  for  the approximation output value, and a 1-bit o\_out\_valid.
 The o\_y is a fixed-point format with 1-bit integer and up to 15-bit fraction, and you don't need to use all 15 bits for your design's output.
 Note that **the input signal is signed,** and **the output signal is unsigned.** The relation between the input and the output signals is